Is Arvo better than Hevy?

 Is Arvo more expensive than Hevy?

 Hevy has a free tier with ads.
-Hevy Pro costs $9.99/month.
+Hevy Pro costs $2.99/month or $23.99/year.
 Arvo is free during beta and will cost €6/month post-beta.
 Both offer good value, but Arvo includes AI features that Hevy lacks entirely.

 Does Hevy have AI like Arvo?